AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 An HTTP / WebSocket API as defined in an AMWA NMOS Specification (IS-04, IS-05, IS-06, etc.)

+### CSR (Certificate Signing Request)

+The syntax used to request a TLS Certificate from a Certificate Authority, it contains the public key and identification information require by the Certificate Authority in the PKCS Format [RFC-2986][RFC-2986]

 ### EST Server

+The entity that is providing the EST API in accordance with [RFC 7030][RFC-7030]

+### EST Client

+The entity that is using the EST API, for example:

+- a Node requesting a TLS Server Certificate
+- a Node requesting the latest Root CA of the domain

 ### NMOS Server